 In terms of performance, the GE GXSH45V is one of the best water softeners you can find in the $700-$800 price range.
 Does this mean it’s one of the best water softeners on the market?
 No – there are sturdier, better-built systems out there, but they cost around double the price of the GXSH45V.

 There are several features that improve the efficiency of this 45,100-grain water softener, including SmartSoft technology, which monitors your water usage and predicts exactly how much salt and water is needed.
 Using very little salt and water during regeneration (the system is apparently 35 percent more efficient than a previous GE softener) means you can save money on maintenance.

-Within a week of installing the GE GXSH45V, we reported decreased scale on the surfaces of our water-using fixtures and appliances.
-The system has a decent 9.5 GPM flow rate that prevents a drop in water pressure – we used the softener in a household of four people and enjoyed a steady flow rate even at peak times of water usage.
+The system has a decent 9.5 GPM flow rate that prevents a drop in water pressure – it can be used in a household of four people to enjoy a steady flow rate even at peak times of water usage.